Dance Workshop

 by Alan Bern

-Unlike Israeli dance, Yiddish dance isn’t the brainchild of choreographers, but the everyday dance culture that was passed from one generation to the next at weddings and other celebrations in Yiddish culture.
+Unlike many Israeli dances, Yiddish dance isn’t the brainchild of choreographers, but the everyday dance culture that was passed from one generation to the next at weddings and other celebrations in Yiddish culture.
 Yiddish dance is accompanied by music that includes many genres familiar to klezmer music fans, such as freylekhs, bulgars, shers, zhoks, and many others.
 In fact, for many generations these genres were played only for dancing, long before they were ever played in concerts for listening audiences.
-So Yiddish dance is really the “home” for much of klezmer music.
+So Yiddish dance is really the “home” for much of klezmer music. back

 About Balfolk